-- Nearly 20% (19.86 percent of adults) or roughly 50 million adults have experienced a mental health condition.
+- Nearly 20% (19.86 percent of adults) or over 50 million adults have experienced a mental health condition.

 - Of these 50 million adults, over 27 million do not receive treatment.

-- A growing percentage of youth are living with major depression and over 60% of youth with major depression do not receive treatment.
+- A growing percentage of youth are living with major depression and nearly 60% of youth with major depression do not receive treatment.

 For the world, mental health is a major concern and the urgent need for more mental health services has only increased once the pandemic took hold in 2020.

-A World Bank article by health specialist, Rialda Kovacevic, shares some daunting figures.
+A World Bank blog by health specialist, Rialda Kovacevic, shares some daunting figures.
 You can read Ms. Kovacevic entire blog here:

 - Nearly 1 billion people live with a mental disorder.